Nationals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have come away with 24 wins in the 62 contests they have been listed as the underdogs in this season.
+- The Nationals have been victorious in 24, or 38.1%, of the 63 contests they have been chosen as underdogs in this season.

-- Washington has a record of 18-27, a 40% win rate, when it's set as an underdog of +125 or more by bookmakers this season.
+- Washington has a record of 14-23 in games where oddsmakers have it as underdogs of at least +135 on the moneyline.

-- So far this season, Washington and its opponents have hit the over in 31 of its 67 games with a total.
+- Washington and its opponents have gone over the total this season in 31 of its 68 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!